teknochr/odin-recipes/README.md

-# odin-recipes
+Odin Project Recipe Website
-recipe website for the odin project
+Overview

-Objective: To build a basic recipe website as part of the Odin Project HTML tutorial.
+This is a recipe website made as part of the Odin Project, a free online coding curriculum.
+It is a simple website that allows users to view three recipes.